izznogooood/ftpscan/README.md

 # ftpscan

-Scans approximately 1 subnet (254 addresses) in 2,5sec.
+Scans approximately one /24 subnet (254 addresses) in 2,5sec.

 Scan provided subnet for ftp-servers (or IoT-Devices with ftp-login) with provided username / password.